This village is in

 I'm not able to take pictures from

-inside through the windows, it's a private place and the lower window changed a
+inside through the windows.
+It's a private place, storage for the restaurant.
+The lower window changed a

-bit, The upper is still the same.
-It's part of the restaurant and used for
+The upper is still the same.
+The exterior is part

 Compare those pictures.
 Look at the beautiful ancient tables